oracle/coherence-go-client/examples/README.md

 #### Setting expiry on cache creation

-This example uses a `NamedMap` that has been created using `coherence.WithExpiry` option, which will expire **all** cache entries after the specified time without the need ot use `PutWithExpiry`.
+This example uses a `NamedCache` that has been created using `coherence.WithExpiry` option, which will expire **all** cache entries after the specified time without the need to use `PutWithExpiry`.

 Source code: [basic/expiry_cache/main.go](basic/expiry_cache/main.go)